raspberrypilearning/comic-character/en/step_2.md

 --- /code ---

-You can change the fictional name `Malik Johnson` to a name of your choice.

 --- /task ---

 --- task ---

 Add a `<span>` element with the attribute `id="currentYear"` between the Ⓒ symbol and the name.

-The `id` attribute is used to specify a unique id for a HTML element.
+The `id` attribute is used to specify a unique identifier for an HTML element.

 --- code ---
 ---